 The free advice service on how to use the tool and interpret greenhouse gas reporting has now ended.
 A list of common queries about the greenhouse gas conversion tool is available.

-If further advice is needed, there are a number of private sector organisations active in carbon reporting which you might want to approach instead, although they may wish to charge for their time.
+If further advice is needed, there are a number of private sector organisations active in carbon reporting which you might want to approach instead.
+They may wish to charge for their time.
+These include:

 - Carbon footprint